parse-community/Parse-SDK-Flutter/packages/flutter/README.md

 ## Compatibility

 The Parse Flutter SDK is continuously tested with the most recent release of the Flutter framework to ensure compatibility.
+Previous Flutter framework releases are supported for **6 months** after the [release date](https://docs.flutter.dev/release/archive?tab=linux) of the next higher significant version (major or minor).

+> [!Important]
-To give developers time to upgrade their app to a newer Flutter framework, previous Flutter framework releases are supported for at least 1 year after the [release date](https://docs.flutter.dev/release/archive?tab=linux) of the next higher significant version.
-The Parse Flutter SDK depends on the Parse Dart SDK which may require a higher Dart framework version than the Flutter framework version, in which case the specific Flutter framework version cannot be supported.
+> The Parse Flutter SDK depends on the Parse Dart SDK which may require a higher Dart framework version than the Flutter framework version, in which case the specific Flutter framework version cannot be supported.
+Check both SDK compatibility tables.

+> [!Note]
+> Support windows are calculated from official Flutter release dates.
+When a version's support period expires, it will be dropped in the next Parse SDK major release without advance notice.
+For full details, see [VERSIONING_POLICY.md](../../VERSIONING_POLICY.md).

+### Currently Supported Versions

 | Version      | Latest Version | End of Support | Compatible |
 |--------------|----------------|----------------|------------|